 Through its combined media strategies, the Unit reflects Zambia’s positive image both at home and abroad.
-The Unit has a press office which co-ordinates press coverage and facilitates press accreditation for both local and international journalists to enable them to practice journalism in Zambia.
+The Unit has a Press Office which co-ordinates media coverage and facilitates press accreditation for both local and international journalists to enable them to practice journalism in Zambia.

 The Unit also carries out media research in order to enhance the quality of media products produced by the Department.
-In addition, the Research and Information Unit document and archive textual, video and photographic materials of national and international importance.
+In addition, the Research and Information Unit document and archive textual, video and photographic materials with national and international importance.

 In order to strengthen its information dissemination campaigns, the Unit also publishes six local language newspapers and other ad-hoc publications and also carries out marketing activities relating to services of the Department.
 The Library section provides;

 - Archives speeches and statements on importance national events.